Clone me on GitHub

 mk run

 This boots Plan 9 in a QEMU window.
-You will see the rio windowing system with a shell where you can compile programs, browse the filesystem, and explore the code described in the books.
+You can run rio to start the windowing system and with a right click get the system menu; select New and drag and draw a window in which a new terminal with a shell will appear where you can compile programs, browse the filesystem, and explore the code described in the books.

 Running on a Raspberry Pi